mjakeman/kemu-kupu/wiki/mjak923-log.md

 I also had to rework how stylesheets apply styles regarding the "root" style class.
 I opted to remove all manual mentions of this class and just style the scene root.
 One consequence was that padding was broken.
 I added a "container" style class to rectify this.

+## 21 September
+Took the day off!

+## 22 September
+Added hover and focus states to the menu buttons.
+They now have a translucent black fill when the user hovers, which darkens when the user presses the button.
+I chose to use a dark tint (vs white) as this will play better with a dynamic/animated background if or when I get around to implementing that.
+I also felt the white tint was "too strong".
+I changed the background gradient to use a darker shade of blue.

+Next, I worked on adding the split view to the topic preview screen.
+This consists of an even split between the menu content (topic name + description and controls) and an image which takes up the other half of the screen.
+I initially tried using an `HBox` but I couldn't get the sizing to work reliably.
+I instead opted to use a `TilePane`.

+I also reworked the FXML layouts to use different and more appropriate root elements (previously, every root element was an AnchorPane).
+I added some additional CSS for shadows behind the menu title and buttons.

+I changed the image pane from being a `Region` to an `AnchorPane`, and anchored a label with a semi-transparent black fill to act as a small 'credit tag'.
+This will show copyright information about the image (or rather, attribution as we intend to use Creative-Commons licensed images, or our own).

+I applied the split view to the preferences screen as well, but encountered some further issues with sizing.
+I decided to rework the split view using `GridPane` instead of `TilePane` to make things more robust.
+This ended up being far cleaner and more reliable to work with.

+Lastly, I removed the temporary logo we had been using from the menu and topic selection screen.